Extending the University Data Network

 - in this context means blocks of IP addresses assigned to Indiana University by Internet addressing authorities.

-- Layer-2 devices
+- Layer 2 devices

-- function at the data link layer of the Open Systems Interconnection Basic Reference Model.
+- function at the data link layer of the Open Systems Interconnection Model.
 Typically these are Ethernet devices such as hubs, switches, repeaters, and WAPs.
 These devices are often used to provide network connectivity to multiple machines in the same room using a single data jack.

-- Layer-3 devices
+- Layer 3 devices

-- function at the network layer of the Open Systems Interconnection Basic Reference Model.
+- function at the network layer of the Open Systems Interconnection Model.
 Typically these are IP devices such as firewalls, NATs, and packet-filtering routers that isolate or conceal other devices from the rest of the network.

 - NAT devices